demisto/content/Packs/Devo/Integrations/Devo_v2/README.md

 For more information on the way we write to a table please refer to this documentation found [HERE](https://github.com/DevoInc/python-ds-connector#loading-data-into-devo)
 ##### Required Permissions
-**A XSOAR instance configured with the correct write JSON credentials**
+**A Cortex XSOAR instance configured with the correct write JSON credentials**
 ##### Base Command

 `devo-write-to-table`